Regulation and licensure in engineering: Techniker

 A member of the BVT is entitled to use the initials "BVT" after his name.
 To achieve this qualification, it is required to complete a 42-month apprenticeship program, a minimum 2,400 hour college diploma in engineering or technology, two years of relevant experience and pass the state examination.
 The academic requirement to be a state-certified engineer is a degree equivalent to level 6 on EQF = bachelor on the European Qualification Framework.
 A bachelor's (honours) degree in engineering or engineering technology from an accredited university is also equated to level 6 on EQF.
 A state-certified engineer is not required to complete a university degree.
 Before Jan.
 31, 2012, a state-certified engineer certificate usually qualified the holder to proceed to bachelor's level education at a university of applied science.
 In the past, this led to wide and controversial discussions between bachelor's and master's degrees engineers and state-certified engineers.

 Today, this is on the same level as a bachelor's degree.
-One can continue to study to a master's degree with the SCE qualification.
+One can continue to study to a master's degree level to achieve SCE qualification.
 The academic requirements for qualification are similar to incorporated engineer qualification/registration by EC UK.
 State-certified engineers now assist engineers with only a diploma or master's degree.
 They are also holding full engineering positions as systems engineers, integration engineers, test engineers, QA engineers, etc.

 State-certified engineer, business manager and designer levels are now a level 6–Bachelor on DQF and EQF, as of Jan.
 31, 2012.

 The following top representatives and agents institutions were involved: federal government (Federal Ministry for Education and Research, Federal Ministry of Economics and Technology), standing conference and economic ministerial meeting of countries, the Confederation of German Employers' Associations, German Chambers of Industry and Commerce, German Trade Union Federation and the Federal Institute for Vocational Application.
 They agreed on a common position on the implementation of the EQF, as a German qualifications framework (DQR).